-A core responsibility of the Office of Technology Transitions, and the Technology Transfer Coordinator, is to oversee the expenditure of DOE technology transfer funds.
-The office is responsible for implementing the Technology Commercialization Fund (TCF) authorized in section 1001 of the Energy Policy Act of 2005.
-It states, as amended:
+A core responsibility of the Office of Technology Transitions (OTT) is to oversee the expenditure of the U.S. Department of Energy (DOE) technology transfer funds.
+As such, OTT is responsible for implementing the Technology Commercialization Fund (TCF).
+The goal of TCF is to “promote promising energy technologies for commercial purposes.”
+Congress established the TCF through the Energy Policy Act of 20051 and reauthorized it by the recent Energy Act of 2020 (EA 2020)2.